sumcoinlabs/docs/app/assets/docs/005-purchase.md

 https://www.therocktrading.com/en/offers/SUMBTC

-Each exchange comes with a variety of fees both in trading and withdrawals and user experience may vary.
-As always, use strong passwords, 2FA, and cold storage as needed.
+Trading and withdrawal fees vary for each exchange and user experience may differ.
+As with any online transaction, strong passwords and 2-factor authentication should be employed, along with cold storage as necessary.

-Once you have made your purchase, you can withdraw your coins to the wallet you have chosen.
+After completing the purchase, Sumcoin can be withdrawn and sent to the wallet of your choosing.

 ---